 General Anders with Luna Golińska

-When Luna finally got to England, so much closer to Poland:
+When Luna finally got to England, she was so much closer to Poland:

 “I dreamed of Polish flowers (the most beautiful as in the song), mountains, forests and the Baltic sea.”